Ensembling Sparse Autoencoders: Additional Results for Downstream Use Cases

 \section{Additional Results for Downstream Use Cases}

 Here we provide additional results for the downstream use cases (\Cref{sec:downstream_concept_detection} and \Cref{sec:downstream_scr}).

-Supplementary Table \ref{stab:concept_detection} shows the test accuracy of a classifier trained using the top-5 concept-associated features identified by the ensembling methods across five tasks.
-The results are slightly different from those in \Cref{sec:downstream_concept_detection}, with boosting outperforming naive bagging and the single SAE for four out of the five tasks.
+Supplementary Table \ref{stab:concept_detection_top_5} shows the test accuracy of a classifier trained using the top-5 concept-associated features identified by the ensembling methods across four tasks.
+The results are slightly different from those in \Cref{sec:downstream_concept_detection}, with boosting outperforming naive bagging and the base SAE for three out of the four tasks.
 This suggests that, while boosting does not identify the top feature, additional features from boosting can be selected to improve concept detection.

 \begin{supptable}[h!]

 \end{supptable}